learn-co-curriculum/building-responsive-sites/README.md

 Going in the opposite direction is _mobile-up_ or _mobile-first_, an approach gaining popularity in our modern, mobile world.
 The idea behind this approach is to design websites for small screen sizes first.
-One benefit to this approach is that it ensures users have a great experience on mobile, as there is no change it will end up being a second thought during design.
+One benefit to this approach is that it ensures users have a great experience on mobile, as there is no chance it will end up being a second thought during design.

 Many, if not most, internet users now interact with the internet through their cell